About Us

 • Employment opportunities with other employers in the community is encouraged and expected.

-We believe in providing joy and a meaningful experience, as we help our Sunshine Squad employees learn the critical skills they will need to work in any community workplace.
+as we help our Sunshine Squad employees learn the critical skills they will need to work in any community workplace.
 Our employees learn how to interact with customers, take payments, stock inventory, assemble packages, and more!
 All of these things can help in broader employment situations and this is why we do what we do.
 We believe in our Sunshine Squad—if we allow them to shine, they will find other employers who also want their time and talents!

 This Means: